miekg/dns/README.md

 * RFC 1035 zone file parsing ($INCLUDE, $ORIGIN, $TTL and $GENERATE (for all record types) are supported;
 * Fast:
     * Reply speed around ~ 80K qps (faster hardware results in more qps);
-    * Parsing RRs with  ~ 100K RR/s, that's 5M records in about 50 seconds;
+    * Parsing RRs ~ 100K RR/s, that's 5M records in about 50 seconds;
 * Server side programming (mimicking the net/http package);
 * Client side programming;
 * DNSSEC: signing, validating and key generation for DSA, RSA and ECDSA;